coconutpalm/clojure-desktop-toolkit/README.md

 ## Why?

 Clojure needs a mature UI library with idiomatic FP-style bindings.
-SWT is one such library; this project aims to supply the bindings.
+SWT is one such UI library; this project aims to supply the bindings.

 More generally: